StasGavrilov/SGUtils/README.md

 - Responsive does not working.
 - Home page have scrolling error, while this page should not have scrolling at all.
 - When responsive navbar text comes before the navbar fully open.
+- Absolute make the table move when open dropdown.

 # Open bugs:
-- Absolute make the table move when open dropdown.
+NONE BUGS YET.